andrew henderson menu

 Your crypto income and the total value of your crypto assets are still subjected to taxation, even if you are a private investor.

-For businesses, unfortunately, the Switzerland crypto tax laws are pretty much the same as the laws on legal tender or fiat currency.
+Unfortunately, for businesses, the Swiss crypto tax laws are pretty much the same as the laws on legal tender or fiat currency.

 3. El Salvador